D3TaLES/roboticsUI/src/index.rst

 Here you will find complete documentation for the |D3TaLES| robotics Python software hosted in the `roboticsUI repository <https://github.com/D3TaLES/roboticsUI>`_ GitHub repository.
-This includes documentation ExpFlow and Robotics Desktop App user interfaces as well as the Robotics API for interacting with the robotics hardware directly.
+This includes documentation ExpFlow and Robotics Robotics App user interfaces as well as the Robotics API for interacting with the robotics hardware directly.